Viola03/fastVTX_fork/README.md

 ```
 python cut_hierarchy.py
 ```
 the options inside the file will need to be changed to point to the correct files.
-This script removes unecessary branches and repeats a `BKGCAT>60` cut.
+This script removes unnecessary branches and repeats a `BKGCAT>60` cut.

-To compute conditional varaibles run:
+To compute conditional variables run:
 ```
 python scripts/variables_root.py
 ```